ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 }
 ~~~

-This shader uses a function called `userDefinedPosition()` instead of `position`. `userDefinedPosition()` is generated based on user input, and it returns a vector like `position` except its z-value has been set according to the user's equation.
+Notice that this shader uses a function called `userDefinedPosition()` where the old shader used `position`.

-Here's a new, important, piece of information: the code above declares a variable called `var_p` and it's marked as a `uniform`.
-A uniform is a variable that's passed from Javascript to a shader.
-It's called a `uniform` because its value stays the same for each vertex processed by the shader.
+`userDefinedPosition()` is a function that returns a vector like `position` except its z-value has been set according to the user's equation.

-Because the variable $p$ in the user's equation is represented as a uniform, we can update its value from Javascript without generating a new shader.
+You might have noticed that the shader uses a variable called `var_p`, declared with the keyword `uniform`.
+This means that it's passed to the shader from Javascript.
+When you move a variable slider, we just change this uniform value instead of generating a new vertex shader.

 <!-- TODO(ryan): say more about this and how setting a uniform is much faster than generating a shader -->

 Most of the shader above is boilerplate.
-We'll have solved our problem if we can turn the user-defined equation into...
+These are the only parts that change when the user enters a new equation:

- - A list of uniforms for variables, like `uniform float var_p;`
+ - uniform declarations of variables, like `uniform float var_p;`
- - An expression for the z-value of a vertex, like `sin(x * var_p) * cos(y * var_p)`
+ - the expression for the z-value of each vertex, like `sin(x * var_p) * cos(y * var_p)`

-The rest of the shader above could be a template string into which we splice the uniforms and z-position expression.
-Then, whenever a user enters a new equation, we can generate a new shader and pass that to WebGL.
+In practice, we could use a template string for most of our shader.
+Whenever the user enters a new equation, we generate the two things above and splice them in.

 If it seems weird to you that we're generating code while the application is running, you're not alone.
 But it works!
 WebGL shaders can be defined at run-time and you can pass new ones to WebGL pretty much any time you like.

 ## Parsing

 A parser is a piece of code that takes some other piece of code as input and spits out something called an Abstract Syntax Tree (AST).
-As an example, it might take an expression like $z = sin(x p) cos(y p)$ and turn it into this:
+Using our example above, it would take $z = sin(x p) cos(y p)$ and turn it into this:

 <div style="text-align: center;">
   <img style="margin-bottom: 20px;" src="/images/compiling-shaders/ast.svg" />